 - Garnish with red radish, red onion, cabbage, cilantro, lime wedges, avocado, chili flakes, cotija cheese, and Mexican oregano.
 Serve with corn tostadas.

-Ladle the stew into your favorite bowl and pile it high with toppings like shredded cabbage, sliced radishes, fresh lime juice, and a sprinkle of Mexican oregano for the perfect finishing touch.
-You can also consider adding ingredients like red onion, cilantro, avocado, and red pepper flakes.
-And don’t forget to finish the meal with a warm corn tortilla; read my article for How to Heat Corn Tortillas.
+Ladle the stew into your favorite soup bowls and pile them high with shredded cabbage, sliced radishes, lime juice, and a sprinkle of Mexican oregano for the perfect finishing touch.

-- Freeze – Let the soup cool, and transfer it to a freezer-safe container or bag for storage.
-Instant Pot Pozole Rojo will freeze for up to 3 months.
+- Can I freeze this stew?
+Let the soup cool, and transfer it to a freezer-safe container or bag for storage.
+Instant Pot Pozole Rojo will freeze for up to 2-3 months.

 Is it called pozole or posole?